-A number of social, charitable, and personal development and wellbeing events are facilitated by OHPSA.
+Several social, charitable, and personal development and wellbeing events are facilitated by OLA.
 These encourage awareness of social issues, and professional responsibilities to support those in need both locally and globally.
 Collaboration and participation by students from all interdisciplinary groups in the Temerty Faculty of Medicine can take advantage of this opportunity.